DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 If needs to run a few snippets just set the parameters as `snipName0`, `snipName1`, etc (`snipParams` & `snipValues` respectively).

 * `snipName[$i]`
 	* Desctription: Snippet name to run.
+		By default a snippet result will be equal to `+ddresultN+` (where `N` — number of the snippet) in parameters and chunk.
+		But also you can set custom snippet aliases in this parameter using `'::'` delimiter (e. g. `Ditto::docs`).
 	* Valid values: `stringSnippetName`
 	* **Required**

 * `snipParams[$i]`
 	* Desctription: Params names to be transfered.
 		Use `+ddresultN+` (where `N` — number of the snippet) for substitution by any previous snippet execution result.
+		Or use aliases specified in `snipName`.
 	* Valid values: `stringCommaSeparated`
 	* Default value: —

 * `snipValues[$i]`
 	* Desctription: Parameters values to be transfered (according to names), separated by `'##'`.
 		Use `+ddresultN+` (where `N` — number of the snippet) for substitution by any previous snippet execution result.
+		Or use aliases specified in `snipName`.
 	* Valid values: `stringSeparated`
 	* Default value: —